HobnobMancer/pyrewton/README.md

 only 'subtree' assemblies.

-If this error occurs the program with exit the retrieve of the assembly IDs and not retrieve the NCBI accession numbers.
+If this error occurs the program with exit the retrieve of the assembly IDs and not retrieve the NCBI accession numbers, and return the string 'NA'.
 This allows for troubleshooting using on the specie(s) for which it is required, to reduce demand on NCBI.